VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<u>Ascalon’s Mercy Concealed</u>:**
 Cone from *King Thordan* aimed at every players dealing <span class='phys'>physical damage</span> and applying a <span class='debuff'>Damage Down</span> debuff.
-The players positions are snapshoted at the end of the cast and the cones are fired 2 seconds later.
+The players positions are snapshot at the end of the cast and the cones are fired 2 seconds later.

 ___